'A preregistration training course for Educational Psychology.'

 In year 3 candidates will undertake the following work, which is not modularised:

-Please note this information is subject to change and you advised to check for up to date information on http://www.education.gov.uk/schools/careers/careeropportunities/b00201184/educational-psychology
+Please note this information is subject to change and you are advised to check for up to date information on http://www.education.gov.uk/schools/careers/careeropportunities/b00201184/educational-psychology